sudoyashi/Joshis-Garage/_posts/2023-06-13-i-want-a-supra.md

 ## Why not save for a property with that money?
 ![Hawaii house](https://www.sudoyashi.com/assets/img/it-admin/supra-cloud3.jpg)
-You're quite right.
+You're quite right!
 But life is short and I want to make the most of it.
 You could substitute "The Supra" for anything in your situation in your quest for attainable luxury.
 And even if I don't get the Supra, I would have still achieved a good-paying job with a lot of experience to boot and saved enough money in the meantime to put towards a property.

 This whole goal, it's a vision for me that is easy to explain and easy to understand.
 The housing market in Hawaii is a lot more pricey and complex for me to stay motivated.
 Maybe in the next few years, I'll give it more thought, but for now, the Supra is the goal.

 ## Conclusion: Work smart.
 Don't settle.

 I could easily stay at my current job and live moderately with the Civic.
 But I believe that if you have the opportunities and skills to do more that you should take advantage of it.
 I am in a privileged position financially with a lot of freedom of choice.
 I want to use this position to go further and share that path so others can do the same if not more.
 It's not the smartest financial goal but I haven't spent the money yet, haha.

 Also, the Supra will not replace the cabby.
 That's a whole separate thing, lol.